-You can study Psychological Wellbeing Practice (PWP) with us at one of two levels.
+You can study Psychological Well-being Practice (PWP) with us at one of two levels.
 Our Graduate Certificate is relevant for those without an undergraduate degree, who can demonstrate they have the skills to be able to study at level 6, and our Postgraduate Certificate is relevant for those who already have an undergraduate degree.
+We also offer an apprenticeship route to the Graduate level qualification - find out more about this on our apprenticeships pages.

 You will learn the coaching and facilitation skills necessary to support this kind of self-help process and receive a full grounding in the theory underpinning these approaches.
 You will also learn about the service structure underpinning the IAPT (Improving Access Psychological Therapies) initiative which you will be working in during your training.